 NIHR Biomedical Research Centre

-The Royal Marsden, together with its academic partner, The Institute of Cancer Research (ICR), is designated as the UK's only National Institute for Health Research (NIHR) Biomedical Research Centre (BRC) dedicated solely to cancer.
+The Royal Marsden, together with its academic partner, The Institute of Cancer Research, London (ICR), is designated as the UK's only National Institute for Health Research (NIHR) Biomedical Research Centre (BRC) dedicated solely to cancer.

-The translational research carried out at the BRC follows through to larger national trials, and therefore has a key role in influencing clinical practice.
+The BRC currently supports over 200 research personnel, 33 trainees and almost 550 clinical trials, to which 7,500 patients have been recruited.
+The translational research supported by the BRC follows through to larger national trials, and therefore has a key role in influencing clinical practice.